bacover/OpenVINOInstall/GX_Configure_2018R5.md

 ### Optional Steps to Flash the FPGA Card

 **NOTE**:
-	- To avoid having to reprogram the board after a power down, a bitstream will be programmed to permanent memory on the Intel® Arria® 10 GX FPGA Development Kit.
+	- To avoid having to reprogram the board after a power down, a bitstream will be programmed to permanent memory on the Intel® Arria® 10 FPGA GX Development Kit.
 This will take about 20 minutes.
-	- The following steps 1-5 need to be done only once for a new Intel® Arria 10 FPGA card.
+	- The following steps 1-5 need to be done only once for a new Intel® Arria® 10 FPGA card.

-  * Plug in the Micro USB cable to the card and your host system.
+  * Plug in the micro USB cable to the card and your host system.
   * Run `jtagconfig` to ensure that the cable is properly inserted:
 		`jtagconfig`

   * Use `jtagconfig` to slow the clock:
 		`jtagconfig --setparam 1 JtagClock 6M`

-  * Store the Intel Arria 10 FPGA Development Kit bitstream long term on the board:
+  * Store the Intel® Arria® 10 FPGA GX Development Kit bitstream long term on the board:
 		`aocl flash acl0 /opt/intel/computer_vision_sdk/a10_devkit_bitstreams/5-0-1_A10DK_FP11_SqueezeNet.aocx`